Mat-thias/deep-learning-algorithm-implementation/README.md

 # DLAI (Deep Learning Algorithm Implementation)

 DLAI is a streamlined repository focused on implementing core deep learning algorithms from scratch in C/C++.
-It is designed primarily for educational purposes and optimized for deployment on embedded systems and microcontrollers, supporting TinyML applications.
+It is designed primarily for educational purposes and optimized for deployment on embedded systems and microcontrollers, supporting TinyML/EmbeddedAI applications.
+This repository serves as a foundational reference for understanding core deep learning principles and exploring TinyML applications.

 ---